 - 1. Clean the in-line filter. - 2.
-Replace the filter on the rear of the power supply. - 3.
-Verify that the system has the correct level of coolant, when refilling the system after completing steps 1 and 2.
+Replace the filter element on the rear of the cooler. - 3.
+Verify that the system has the correct amount of coolant when refilling the system after completing steps 1 and 2.
+See fill the cooler with coolant in the Installation section.